reactive-systems/bosy/AE.md

 # BoSy Artifact Evaluation

 We provide an Ubuntu 16.04 LTS 64-bit VM with a single user `cav` and password `ae`.
 The machine runs best with 2 vCores and at least 4GB RAM.
+The host machine used to create the VM in VirtualBox 5.0.32 runs under MacOS 10.12.3, with a quad-core i7 2.6GHz CPU, and has 8GB RAM.

 ## Getting Started